-Contemporary Christian music is rooted in American church music and southern Gospel.
+Contemporary Christian music is rooted in American church music and the southern Gospel.
 It continued to evolve and gain influences from Rock and Roll, Folk music, Gospel music, Rhythm and Blues, Jazz, Country music and pop.

 Nowadays, contemporary Christian music has many genres within itself, including Christian Rock, Pop, and even Hip Hop.
 Christian songs have grown into a popular musical genre and a billion-dollar industry that includes radio and tv stations, videos, concert halls, festivals, and more.

 Two key albums recorded in 1969 are Upon This Rock (1969) by Larry Norman initially released on Capitol Records, and Mylon – We Believe by Mylon LeFevre, released by Cotillion.
-This type of music was heavily derived from rock and folk music and not from traditional or southern gospel.
+This type of music was heavily derived from rock and folk music and not from the traditional or southern gospel.

-By the 1980's this genre expanded into a multi-million-dollar industry.
+By the 1980s this genre expanded into a multi-million-dollar industry.
 Many singers such as Amy Grant, DC Talk, Michael W. Smith, Stryper, and Jars of Clay became successful also in Top 40 mainstream radio.